MathStuff/Matrices/README.md

 Matrix.z(col,population) #Returns the z-scores of the desired  column, call without arguments to get the all z-scores as a matrix.
 Give population parameter 1 if calculation is not for samples, 0 otherwise.

-Matrix.corr(column_1,column_2,population) #Returns linear correlation of 2 columns chosen from the matrix.
+Matrix.corr(column_1,column_2,population,method) #Returns linear correlation of 2 columns chosen from the matrix.
 If no argument given, returns the correlation matrix.
-Give population parameter 1 if calculation is not for samples, 0 otherwise
+Give population parameter 1 if calculation is not for samples, 0 otherwise; methods available: 'pearson'(default), 'kandell', 'spearman'

 Matrix.normalize(column,inplace) #Normalize the data in the desired column, None to normalize all columns.
 Give inplace parameter "True" boolean value to make normalization in-place, "False" to return a new matrix with normalized data